 A solution that reduces greenhouse gas emissions

-In the “United Nations Environmental Program”, ecology experts say that reducing methane emissions is a powerful lever for preserving the environment.
-Experts believe that “ it only takes about ten years for methane to decompose.
-Therefore, reducing methane emissions now would have a short-term impact and is essential to help keep the world on a 1,5°C trajectory.”.
+In the "United Nations Environmental Programme", environmental experts say that reducing methane emissions is a powerful lever for preserving the environment.
+Experts believe that » It only takes about a decade for methane to break down, so reducing methane emissions now would have a short-term impact and is essential to help keep the world on a 1,5°C trajectory.”.

 Although carbon dioxide is much more abundant in the atmosphere than methane, methane traps approximately 30 times hotter than carbon dioxide.
 Methane is therefore a gas to monitor closely.